Mostafa44/simple-express/README.md

 # simple-express
-A simple exercise on creating a reverse proxy
+Part of Udacity -Cloud Developer Nano Degree
+Create a reverse proxy using Nginx in Docker that routes traffic to Simple Express.